Charles Taze Russell: Allegation of immoral conduct

 In 1897, Russell's wife, Maria, left him after a disagreement over the management of Zion's Watch Tower magazine.
 According to Russell's successor Joseph Franklin Rutherford, she believed that, as his wife, she should have equal control over its administration and equal privilege in writing articles, preaching, and traveling abroad as his representative.
 In 1903, she filed for legal separation on the grounds of mental cruelty, referring to forced celibacy and frequent cold, indifferent treatment by him.
 The separation was granted in 1906, with Russell charged to pay alimony.

 During the trial Mrs. Russell's attorney alleged that in 1894 Mr. Russell had engaged in "improper intimacy" with Rose Ball, by then a 25-year-old woman.
 The Russells had cared for her as a foster daughter said to be an orphan.
 Mrs. Russell alleged that Ball had told her Mr. Russell claimed to be an amorous "jellyfish floating around" to different women until someone responded to his advances.
 Mr. Russell denied the accusations and said he had never used such language to describe himself.
-When the judge asked Mrs. Russell if she was accusing her husband of adultery, she replied, "No".
+According to Rutherford, Mrs. Russell testified that she was not accusing her husband of adultery.

 The Washington Post and the Mission Friend of Chicago reprinted the "jellyfish" story while also accusing Russell of immoral conduct.
 Russell sued the papers for libel; the jury decided in his favor, awarding him one dollar.
 Following an appeal, Russell received a cash settlement of $15,000 (current value $) plus court costs, and an agreement that the two papers publish his weekly syndicated sermons as well as a retraction defending his character.

 Rose Ball later married and lived in Australia.
 As Rose Ball Henninges, she died November 22, 1950, at the age of 81 in Melbourne.
 For several years she had written articles for The People's Paper and was associated with the Bible Students in Australia until her death.